cloudControl/documentation/Platform Documentation.md

 #### Buildpacks and the Procfile

 During the push a hook is fired that runs the buildpack.
-A buildpack is a set of scripts that determine how an app in a specific language or framework has to be prepared for deployment on the cloudControl platform.
+A buildpack is a set of scripts that determine how an app in a specific language or framework has to be prepared for deployment on the dotCloud platform.
 With custom buildpacks, support for new programming languages can be added or custom runtime environments can be build.
-To support many PaaS with one buildpack, we recommend following the [Heroku buildpack API] which is compatible with cloudControl and other platforms.
+To support many PaaS with one buildpack, we recommend following the [Heroku buildpack API] which is compatible with dotCloud and other platforms.

 Part of the buildpack scripts is also to pull in dependencies according to the languages or frameworks native way.
 E.g. pip and a requirements.txt for Python, Maven for Java, npm for Node.js, Composer for PHP and so on.
 This allows you to fully control the libraries and versions available to your app in the final runtime environment.